 All mentoring partnerships require supportive supervisors to be truly successful.
-Supervisors are required to allow mentoring participants 2-4 hours per month for mentoring activities, time for the 2-day shadowing and encouragement to reach their goals and objectives.
+Supervisors are required to allow mentoring participants 2-4 hours per month for mentoring activities and encouragement to reach their goals and objectives.
 Not only is it critical for supervisors to be aware of a mentoring partnership, we also instruct participants to communicate their goals and objectives the mentoring partners are working on, a schedule of meetings, and the how the mentoring partnership might benefit their work group.

 5. How much time does a mentoring partnership take?

 No two mentoring partnerships are identical regarding the amount of time invested.
 The frequency and duration of meetings is largely a factor of the protégé’s objectives balanced against the schedules and availability of the mentoring partners.
 Successful mentoring requires time.
 We recommend approximately 2-4 hours of mentoring activity per month.
 However, we do stress that the work assigned takes first priority and the Mentoring Program is not to be used as an excuse for missing a deadline or neglecting a project.

 6. Is mentoring truly supported by USGS leadership?

 Mentoring is well supported by the Regional Executives and their leadership teams as well as the USGS Executive Leadership Team in Reston.
 These groups have consistently championed mentoring in a variety of ways including communicating and promoting the program, recognizing those who are actively mentoring and participating as formal mentors.